GSA/digitalgov.gov/content/posts/2013-11-14-ideation-challenges.md

   </h2>

   <p>
     The following list of tools and challenge platforms is provided as a resource and is not an endorsement for any company or technology.
 Those companies that are on the GSA Schedule <a href="http://www.gsaelibrary.gsa.gov/ElibMain/sinDetails.do?scheduleNumber=541&specialItemNumber=541+4G&executeQuery=YES">541-4G for Challenges & Competition Services</a> are noted with (GS) next to the company name.
-Those that have a federal-compatible <a href="https://www.WHATEVER/resources/negotiated-terms-of-service-agreements/">Terms of Service</a> are noted with a (ToS) next to the company name.
+Those that have a federal-compatible <a href="{{< relref "negotiated-terms-of-service-agreements.md" >}}">Terms of Service</a> are noted with a (ToS) next to the company name.
   </p>

   <p>